natario1/CameraView/README.md

 - Image and video capture seamlessly working with the same preview session.
 (TODO: remove this, use different sessions)
 - System permission handling
 - Dynamic sizing behavior
-  - Create a `CameraView` of any size (not just presets!)...
+  - Create a `CameraView` of any size (not just presets!)
   - Or let it adapt to the sensor preview size
   - Automatic output cropping to match your `CameraView` bounds
 - Multiple capture methods
-  - `CAPTURE_METHOD_STANDARD`: an image captured normally using the camera APIs.
+  - While taking pictures, image is captured normally using the camera APIs.
-  - `CAPTURE_METHOD_FRAME`: a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram) for devices with slower cameras
+  - While shooting videos, image is captured as a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram)
 - Built-in tap to focus
 - EXIF support
   - Automatically detected orientation tag